 Main Benefits:

 With its wide toe boxes, KEEN generally offers the widest fit—and Targhees are their best-selling hiking boots.
 Recently updated in 2024, the Targhee IV is soft and cushioned underfoot with moderate support, traction, and durability.
 Targhees can handle moderate hikes and the occasional backpacking trip, but they're not the best choice for rugged hiking or backpacking.
 Still, they're super popular with day hikers and feature a roomy regular size with wide sizes available, too.
 Since I hike more than 1000+ miles/year, I prefer something more durable.
 However, the KEEN Targhee is usually a top choice for the average day hiker who needs a hiking boot that fits wide feet.
+Its regular size is wide enough for my moderately wide feet, and it's also available in wides for extra-wide feet.

 Best Fit